 Furthermore, if you want to customize the restriction message for this specific page or post, you can type in something different than the default message.

-Also, if you want to send your users to another page, you can enable the redirect feature.
+Also, if you want to send your users to another page (for example the homepage), you can enable the redirect feature.
 Inside our post, we will redirect all of the users that don’t have the following roles assigned: Editor, Subscriber, SEO Manager or SEO Editor.

-Note: You can replicate the same steps for restricting content based on user role for any other page, post or custom post type on your website.
+Note: You can replicate the same steps for restricting content based on user role for any specific post, page, or custom post type on your website.
 This way, you can grant different user roles access to different premium content on your website.